Maady321/VibeRise/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
-# vibrise-APP
 # VibeRise

+This is a Next.js application for managing alarms on an ESP32 device, created in Firebase Studio.